 An indoor ball pit for adults with a bar.
 Need I say more?
 Ballie Ballerson is in one of the trendiest spots in London, Shoreditch.
 Go at night to sip a retro cocktail and swim in a see of colourful balls.

 Head to the Breakfast Club nearby the next day for the best hangover cure known to man.
-A full English!
+A full English breakfast!

 4. Get tropical at Kew Gardens

 Ok so London isn’t known for it’s balmy weather, but the Victorians came up with a clever solution to cure the general grumpiness we all get from the continuous drizzle.
 A massive greenhouse!
-The grounds at Kew Gardens are enough reason to visit alone, but the tropical greenhouses are where it’s at.
-There are different sections filled with exotic plants from all over the world, for the well travelled you might even recognise some.
-Around Christmas there are even light shows that give it a whole new dimension.
+The grounds at Kew Gardens are enough reason to visit alone, but the tropical greenhouses are where to be when it’s raining in London.
+There are different sections filled with exotic plants from all over the world.
+Around Christmas there are quirky light shows that give it a whole new dimension.

 5. Visit the Sky Garden